© Crown copyright 2017

 How to engage with them

 Look for people who could influence the tone and direction of community activity.
 They may contribute their own ideas and experience or be a good networker.
 A networker knows where to find information or who best to talk to.
 Approach them outside the main community conversation.
 Show that you value their insight and input.
-Ask them questions, eg in which direction should the community be going?
+Ask them questions, for example, in which direction should the community be going?
 Are we concentrating on the right user needs?
 Enlist them to help grow participation with new users.

 Community leaders (also known as hosts or moderators) share many characteristics with catalysts.
 But have a more formal role in day to day activities.
 Leaders help manage the community.
 They are identifiable to other community members as having an enhanced responsibility or a different role within the group.
 They are important because they are participant-leaders drawn from the community.
 Leaders understand the user needs.
 They also help lead and influence participation.
 Leaders are role models for constructive behaviour.
-As a general guide, recruit 1 leader per 30 members.
+As a general guide, recruit one leader per 30 members.

 How to engage with them

 Identify likely candidates for the role.
 Look in your community or ask for volunteers.
 Asking may backfire if people step up who would not make a good community leaders.
-Maybe ask people to volunteer for a specific task, eg organise an event.
+Maybe ask people to volunteer for a specific task, for example organise an event.
 Use that task to assess if they are capable, effective and approachable.

 Involve them in future planning and programme development.
 Organise regular group meetings with leaders to discuss issues and ideas.